-Website Analysis (Project # 1)
+Website Analysis Project

 This Project will be completed in groups.
 You and your team will produce an analysis of a Web site and compare and learn from the Websites of competing companies.
-The core focus of this project will be on the key attributes of a successful Website and the recommendations that you will make.
+The core focus of this project will be on the key attributes of a successful Website and the recommendations that you will make that will improve the Web site.